 Starting his career in software engineering and IT consulting he went on to advise some of the largest companies and government departments.
 He now sits on a number of public and private sector boards – helping these organisations with their digital challenges.
 Craig is a Chartered Engineer, a Fellow of the British Computer Society, and he holds an MBA as well as a BSc in computing.

-Paul Finch is interim CEO and COO at Kao Data, providing strategic direction and oversight to the company, and policy level leadership to the European and North American data centre industries.
+Paul Finch is COO at Kao Data, providing strategic direction and oversight to the company with core responsibilities for strategic operations and platform delivery, whilst providing stewardship and policy level leadership to the European and North American data centre industries.
 Named by Data Economy as one of the “Top Influencers in Data Centres, Cloud and Data”, Paul is a globally respected data centre thought-leader.

-During his 30-year career, Paul has played key roles at Fortune 500 corporations and publicly traded REIT's including CBRE and Digital Realty Trust, as well as an early career in engineering consultancy, advisory and project management.
-In total, he has overseen the creation and execution of global developments exceeding £1.0bn in capital deployment and supporting over 200MW of technical space.
+During his 30-year career, Paul has played key roles at Fortune 500 corporations and publicly traded REIT's including CBRE and Digital Realty Trust, as well as an established career in engineering consultancy, advisory and project management.
+In total, he has overseen the creation and execution of global developments exceeding £1.0bn in capital deployment and supporting over 200MW of technical space

 Gerard Thibault is Chief Technical Officer (CTO) at Kao Data and he oversees the technical design and construction of all aspects of the data centre.
 As CTO, Gerard draws on over 40 years of experience within the electrical engineering industry and more specifically 20 years as a technical thought-leader within the international data centre sector.